TonyTryHard/TestPoject/README.md

 # TestPoject
-It is test task for C++/Qt
+It is test task for C++/Qt.
-Meta: Tcp server / client with multithread implementation.
+Topic: Tcp server / client with multithread implementation.